RakhithJK/PHPMailer-wiki/Using-Gmail-with-XOAUTH2.md

 PHPMailer 5.2.11 added support for [Google's XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) SMTP & IMAP authentication mechanism (see [this PR](https://github.com/PHPMailer/PHPMailer/pull/421)).
 Using it is *very* complicated compared with other auth mechanisms, so this page is here to tell you what you need to do.

+## Note
+[PHPMailer 6.0](https://github.com/PHPMailer/PHPMailer/tree/6.0) has substantially improved support for OAuth2, including support for many servers other than Google; this document has not been updated for PHPMailer 6.0, but what you need to do is broadly similar.

 ## Background
 The XOAUTH2 mechanism replaces the usual username and password combination that allows you to authenticate against an SMTP server, which will then allow you to send messages through it.
 In December 2014 Google made this their preferred method of authenticating for Gmail for both sending and receiving email, and deprecated other systems.
 If you're not using XOAUTH2, you may experience authentication failures as described in [the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).
 You will usually only need to set it up once for your PHP app (not each time you need to send a message), and while it's possible to share the same config across multiple apps, much of the supposed security improvement provided by OAuth stems from using separate client configs for each place you use it, so it's perfectly reasonable to create multiple Client IDs using the process shown below.

 There is an earlier version of this system called `XOAUTH` (which Gmail also supports), but PHPMailer only supports the more recent `XOAUTH2`.

 ### Important!
 [The OAuth2 libraries this depends upon](https://packagist.org/packages/league/oauth2-client) require **PHP 5.5 or later**, so you need to be running at least that in order to be able to use this authentication system.
+Because of this requirement, this package is **not** enabled by default in PHPMailer's `composer.json` file, but appears [in the 'suggests' section](https://github.com/PHPMailer/PHPMailer/blob/master/composer.json#L47).
+You should take the suggested package and add it to your own `composer.json` file (the same one you use to install PHPMailer itself in your own project, **not** PHPMailer's own composer file), and then re-run `composer install` to load it.

 ## Configure an OAuth2 app
 First of all you need to log into your google account using your usual username and password and go to the [developer console](https://console.developers.google.com/project).
 This will list any existing Google API projects you are using already and allow you to create new ones.
 Click the "Create Project" button: